This is a guide covering everything you need to know about zoom lenses.

 They have short focal lengths, usually 35mm or shorter.

 However, if the focal length is shorter than 24mm the lens will be classified as ultra-wide, a greater option for landscape photographers.

-The normal focal length (which is familiar to our eyesight) is around 50mm.
+The normal focal length is around 50mm.

 Photographers will often use the standard lens to shoot street, candid, and portrait shots.